Kowalski-IO/fannypack/README.md

 -- name: QueryNameHere
 ```

+This library calls this type of comment a ```Name Marker```.
+You will use this name marker to retreive the query when your program requires it.

-So for a super simplistic inventory query your file will look like this:
+With this in mind, a simplistic inventory query will look like this:

 ```SQL
 -- name: DemoInventoryQuery